Deep-sea mining: beyond the headlines

 And a decrease in life on the ocean floor itself, as a result of mortality there from mining, could potentially increase the burial of carbon there, if there's less life to eat it when it settles and thereby turn it back into carbon dioxide.

-Further research is required, but given the small proportion of the ocean affected, and the low rate of natural carbon sequestration there, it's not a priority for concern - it's unlikely to have an impact on that process in the deep ocean at a global scale.
-And NGOs citing "carbon sequestration" as a reason to protect the deep ocean from mining should perhaps be careful what they wish for: from a purely numerical perspective, if deep-sea mining reduces life on the ocean floor, that could perhaps seem to be "good" for carbon sequestration.
+Further research is required, but given the small proportion of the ocean affected, and the low rate of natural carbon sequestration there, it's not a priority for concern - it will not have an impact on that process in the deep ocean at a global scale.

 How does deep-sea mining compare with impacts of other human activities in the deep ocean?

-This is not "whataboutery", but an attempt to put the potential impacts of deep-sea mining, which seem to grab public and media imagination, into context.
+This is not "whataboutery", but an attempt to put the potential impacts of deep-sea mining - which seem to grab public and media attention - into some context.

-Climate heating affects the deep ocean in several different ways - and its impacts are felt not just in the half-a-percent of the deep ocean represented by the mining area in the Clarion-Clipperton Zone, but worldwide, in all regions and across all deep-sea habitats and species.
+Climate heating affects the deep ocean in several different ways, and its impacts are felt not just in the half-a-percent of the deep ocean represented by the nodule mining area in the Clarion-Clipperton Zone, but worldwide, in all regions and across all deep-sea habitats and species.

 Our greenhouse gas emissions trap more heat in the atmosphere, but that extra heat doesn't stay there.
 More than 90 percent of it is absorbed by the ocean - and so is some of the carbon dioxide that we add to the atmosphere from burning fossil fuels.
 That uptake by the ocean then has several effects: